Pocketful of Sunshine: Usage in media

-"Pocketful of Sunshine" was recorded in Simlish for the video game The Sims 2: FreeTime; a music video was also made using the game and portraying Bedingfield as a Sim.
+"Pocketful of Sunshine" was recorded by Bedingfield in Simlish for the video game The Sims 2: FreeTime; a music video was also made using the game and portraying Bedingfield as a Sim.
 It was featured on the mid-season finale of the MTV reality television series The Hills, whose theme song is Bedingfield's "Unwritten".
-Bedingfield performed the song on the season finale of the Canadian television series Degrassi: The Next Generation.
+Bedingfield performed the song on the 7th-season finale of the Canadian television series Degrassi: The Next Generation.
 The song is also in the soundtrack of the film The Ugly Truth (2009).
 In the fall of 2008, "Pocketful of Sunshine" was used in the promotional campaign for the syndicated launch of the television series Lost.
 "Pocketful of Sunshine" was also used in the background of several of ABC's "Start Fresh" commercials such as those for Desperate Housewives and Grey's Anatomy.
 The song is also featured on Audition Online.

 In the United States, the escape-themed song's chorus portion was used in a 2008 television commercial to promote Pechanga Resort and Casino in California.
 This makes "Pocketful of Sunshine" Bedingfield's second single to be used in a television ad campaign.
 The chorus was also heard in promotional spots for the television series In Plain Sight, which airs on the USA Network.
 It was included in the soundtrack album Music from Degrassi: The Next Generation (2008).
 The song and music video were featured in the video game Dance Dance Revolution Hottest Party 3.
 It was also featured in the end credits of the film Igor (2008).
 "Pocketful of Sunshine" was featured prominently in the film Easy A (2010): after receiving a greeting card from her grandmother that plays the song, the main character Olive Penderghast (portrayed by Emma Stone), declares it to be "the worst song ever" before becoming addicted to it, going so far as to use it as her ringtone.
+In 2024, "Pocketful of Sunshine" was used as a searched song in Google's television commercials to promote their app in phones.